mrname/venison_plus_apache_for_centos/README.md

 License
 ============================
-Copyright (c) 2013 by Justin Crown
+Copyright (c) 2013 by TJ Stein / Justin Crown

 This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.